 A dynamic and growing industry, hospitality and tourism provides tremendous opportunity for students who enjoy working with people.

-Whether you are preparing for a career in hospitality or tourism, planning to transfer to a four-year, baccalaureate-granting institution, or updating your skills, College of DuPage has the right program for you.
+Whether you are preparing for a career in hospitality or tourism, planning to transfer or updating your skills, College of DuPage has the right program for you.
 We offer:

 - Dedicated instructors with years of practical industry and teaching experience.